DS4PS/course-asu-paf-586-summer-2019/schedule.md

 ** Week 6 - Data-Driven Human Resources

+*** { @unit = "", @title = "Building Effective Teams", @lecture, @foldout }

+This week focuses on cases that use data for human resource purposes - for hiring, evaluating, rewarding, promoting, and firing members of organizations.

+The readings introduce a paradox.
+On the one hand we are encouraged to use data to improve organizations.
+The *Social Physics* and *Reality Mining* texts show us how we might capture an incredible amount of data on activities of people and teams in organizations.
+Companies like Amazon have used these technologies to create data-driven work environments where employee performance can be measured using a variety of metrics like speed of response to emails, peer evaluations, and use of time while at work.
+With this approach they have become one of the largest and most powerful companies in the world.
+Who can argue with success, right?

+On the other hand, the act of being measured changes the employer-employee relationship.
+O'Neil demonstrates several cases where data was collected but models were deficient or biased, and good people were terminated as a result.
+There may be repurcussions if data shows low scores on some outcome, but there is no accountability if data is used poorly by organizations.
+More so, the science shows that tying incentives to measured outcomes can have the complete opposite effect than desired.
+People perform worse in these sorts of data-driven environments, not better.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/u6XAPnuFjJc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+On the other hand, organizations that are often successful are those that build trust and an environment where people are allowed to experiment and fail.
+How do you incorporate experimentation and failure into a data-driven model of human resources?

+<div style="max-width:854px"><div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://embed.ted.com/talks/margaret_heffernan_why_it_s_time_to_forget_the_pecking_order_at_work" width="854" height="480" style="position:absolute;left:0;top:0;width:100%;height:100%" frameborder="0" scrolling="no" allowfullscreen></iframe></div></div>

+In short, data can be given to teams to empower them, or it can be collected on teams to control them.
+Some organizations collect data from teams to track productivity, others collect data from teams to track their happiness.
+Which strategy will yield the most productive organizations?
+Which type of organizaton would you rather work for?

 *** { @unit = "Due Aug 11th", @title = "Building Effective Teams (Team 2)", @reading, @foldout }